observ-vol-mgt/observ-vol-mgt/README.md

-# observ-vol-mgt: Observability Volume Manager
+# OVM: Observability Volume Manager
 In today's dynamic computing landscape spanning centralized clouds, multi-cloud, and edge computing, the demand for adaptable observability is paramount.
 In particular, managing the escalating volume of observability data is crucial.
 With **Observability Volume Manager** we aim to address the complexities of dynamic observability data management by offering tailored processing capabilities to ensure efficient and effective observability across the entire computing infrastructure.

 ## Overview